Academic Integrity Policy

 SECTION 4.
 PROCEDURES FOLLOWING AN ALLEGATION OF ACADEMIC DISHONESTY AT THE GRADUATE LEVEL

-- When a faculty member has observed a student violating any of the policies stated herein, an allegation of academic dishonesty, with supporting documentation, shall be filed with the appropriate administrator.
+- When a faculty member has observed a student violating any of the policies stated herein, he or she shall first inform the student of the allegation, then file a report with the Registrar with supporting documentation.

-- When a proctor has observed a student violating any of the policies stated herein, the faculty member, under whose authority the proctor oversaw the academic activity, shall file an allegation of academic dishonesty, with supporting documentation, with the appropriate administrator.
+- When a proctor has observed a student violating any of the policies stated herein, the faculty member, under whose authority the proctor oversaw the academic activity, shall file an allegation of academic dishonesty, with supporting documentation, with the Registrar.

-- When a faculty member has not observed a student violating any of the policies stated herein, but has a firm conviction of academic dishonesty, based on probative evidence, the faculty member shall file an allegation of academic dishonesty, with supporting documentation, with the appropriate administrator.
+- When a faculty member has not observed a student violating any of the policies stated herein, but has a firm conviction of academic dishonesty, based on probative evidence, the faculty member shall file an allegation of academic dishonesty, with supporting documentation, with the Registrar.

-- Upon the filing of an allegation of academic dishonesty, the faculty member, or the appropriate administrator shall inform the student of the nature of the allegation and supply the student with documentation.
+- Upon the filing of an allegation of academic dishonesty, the Registrar shall inform the student of the nature of the allegation and supply the student with documentation.

-- Within ten business days of receiving an allegation of academic dishonesty, the appropriate administrator shall notify the student of the procedures for refuting such allegation and for appealing any resulting penalty, and shall forward the allegation of academic dishonesty, with supporting documentation, to the appropriate committee.
+- Within ten business days of receiving an allegation of academic dishonesty, the Registrar shall notify the student of the procedures for refuting such allegation and for appealing any resulting penalty.

-- Within ten business days of receiving an allegation of academic dishonesty, the appropriate committee shall schedule a hearing and inform the student of his or her right to refute the allegation at the hearing.
+- Within ten business days of receiving an allegation of academic dishonesty, the Graduate Academic Integrity Standing Committee shall schedule a hearing and inform the student of his or her right to refute the allegation at the hearing.

 - Time frames for taking actions may be extended upon agreement of the parties.